maopal/collecting-tweets-and-capturing-sentiment-tensorflow-/README.md

 Tweets were collected on personal laptop so it was difficult to keep laptop on for 3 months consistently therefore there will be gaps in the dataset recorded in *Recorded downtimes.docx*

-## Cleaning Tweets
+## Finding Labelled data for training
+Labeled data with positive, negative and neutral sentiment assigned to BTC tweet: https://data.world/mercal/btc-tweets-sentiment

-"cleaning tweets data.py" This file removes emojis, "@" symbols and URLs from tweets, ensurng useful and interpretable information is provided to the Neural Network
+"cleaning tweets data.py" This file removes emojis, "@" symbols and URLs from tweets, ensurng useful and interpretable information is provided to the Neural Network.
+Duplicate tweets were removed aswell.

+The Neural Network that trained on just 2 classes (neutral and positive) were significantly more accurate than training on 3 classes (positive, neutral and negative), moreover negative sentiment made up less than 10% of tweets in the dataset.